lcthomas/lcthomas.github.io/talks.md

 permalink: /talks/
 ---
 ### Invited Talks
+- “Training for Catastrophe: National Security and the Use of Fiction After 9/11,” Futurity Factory Symposium, University of California, Davis, February 2019.
 - "What Are Long Novels?: Network Analysis and Contemporary US Fiction," California State University Northridge, November 2018.
 - “The WhatEvery1Says Project: Machine Learning and the Humanities,” Computer Science seminar, University of Miami, April 2018.
 - “National Security and the Resilience of the Future,” Seminar on Media and Political Theory, Concordia University, Montreal, April 2017.